Click and expand the tabs below to get started

 How can a triangle or square shaped bubble wand still make spherical (ball-shaped) bubbles?
 Once you release your bubble from the wand you may have noticed that it quickly formed a more spherical shape.
 This is because a sphere is the most stable shape for a bubble, allowing it to enclose the most air while using the least amount of soap (mathematicians might say enclosing the maximum volume with the minimum surface area).
 Huge bubbles have a large amount of water in their skins, however, and as gravity pulls on this water (as well as any wind blowing on the bubble) the relatively heavy skin gets tugged quite a bit, which is why the bubble wobbles and changes shape a bit as it moves, but it still tries to remain mostly spherical.

 Did you also notice how colorful your bubbles are (look at the photo above)?
-In fact, the different colors form rainbow-like stripes that circle around the bubble (although it's not quite the same as what happens in a rainbow).
-These are called interference fringes and caused by light rays reflecting off the thin soap-water-soap film of the bubble.
+In fact, the different colors form rainbow-like stripes that circle around the bubble (although the colors here are formed in a different way than they are in a rainbow).
+These colored stripes are called interference fringes and caused by light rays reflecting off the thin soap-water-soap film of the bubble.
 Some light rays reflect off the outside surface of the film and back to your eyes while others pass through this surface, into the film itself, and then reflect off the inside surface and then back to your eyes.
 When these various light rays recombine on the way to your eyes we say that they interfere with each other.
 This also happens when light rays strike a pane of window glass, but the soap film of the bubble is much, much thinner.
 In fact, the thickness of the soap film is close to the wavelengths of light, so that this interference creates colored bands as the thickness of the film changes, which is why the colors change as the bubble slowly evaporates and its skin gets thinner (check out the references at the end to learn more about the physics of light).
 Gravity also pulls the water in the bubble downward, so that it's skin is thicker near the bottom.
 Thus the fringes or bands of color indicate changes in film thickness similar to how the lines on a contour map indicate elevation changes.

 Just about everything you ever wanted to know about soap bubbles: